 I have already reviewed the best airlines to fly to Europe in Premium Economy.
 I have picked Norwegian, American Airlines, Virgin Atlantic, British Airways, and Delta as the best airlines to travel transatlantic in Premium Economy.

 Top of my list comes Norwegian Airlines.
-Billed as 1980’s Business Class, the seats on Norwegian offer significantly more leg room than any other Premium Economy with 46″.
+Billed as 1980’s Business Class, the seats on Norwegian offer significantly more legroom than any other Premium Economy with 46 inches.
 With a modern fleet and excellent prices (if you book early enough).

-Now United will be offering ‘Premium Plus’ which will include largest seats with more legroom and recline, some additional amenities, meals served on china, free alcoholic drinks and a Saks Fifth Avenue blanket and pillow.
+Now United will be offering ‘Premium Plus’, which will include the largest seats with more legroom and recline, some additional amenities, meals served on china, free alcoholic drinks, and a Saks Fifth Avenue blanket and pillow.

 If you prefer to fly Business or First, it is worth reading my tips on how to find cheap First or Business Class flight tickets to and from North America.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.